OpenAstronomy/openastronomy.github.io/_projects/2017/sunpy/iris.md

 ##### GSOC 2017 CODING STARTS

-* Have familiarised yourself with the basics of IRIS data through the resources below and Python classes.
+* Have familiarised yourself with the basics of IRIS data through the resources below and Python classes nd the Xarray package.
 * Have worked with the mentors to get the package repository setup on GitHub.